rbrecheisen/mosamatic2/README.md

 ## 2. Desktop vs. API
-mosamatic2 can be started in two ways: (1) as a desktop application (written in PySide6) or (2) as an API server that can be called through its REST interface from the command-line.
+mosamatic2 can be started in two ways: (1) as a desktop application (written in PySide6) or (2) as a server that can be called through its REST interface from the command-line.
 This allows mosamatic2 to be used inside larger data processing and analysis pipelines.